Ecumenism Officer for Diocese – Dr. Susan O’Brien

-Congratulations to Dr. Sue O’Brien, the new Ecumenism Officer for the Diocese of Killaloe.
+Dr. Sue O’Brien is the Ecumenism Officer for the Diocese of Killaloe.
 She has taken over the role from Rev. Prof Thomas Corbett who recently retired from the role.
 Every good wish and blessing to Sue and a warm welcome to Ennis to herself, her family and her husband, Rev. Kevin O’Brien the new Church of Ireland Rector at St. Columba’s, Binden St., Ennis.

-Sue moved to Ireland from the UK last September with her husband Kevin, who is the new Rector of St. Columba’s Church of Ireland church in Ennis.
+Sue moved to Ireland from the UK in September, 2019 with her husband Kevin, who is the new Rector of St. Columba’s Church of Ireland church in Ennis.
 The family have been coming to County Clare for their holidays over the past eighteen years and are very excited that they can now call Clare their permanent home.